nervosnetwork/fiber-archive/README.md

-# fiber
+# Fiber Network

-Channel network built on Nervos CKB.
+Fiber Network is a channel network built on Nervos CKB.